MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_create.md

 Sometimes, we want to add a new item to a collection.
 For example, to create a new article in a blog.
 Let's see how we would tackle this in each API style.

 ## REST
-Many authors distinguise two types of repositories in REST: _collections_ and _stores_.
+Many authors distinguish two types of repositories in REST: _collections_ and _stores_.
 Let's see each one of them.

 ### Collection
 Adding an item to a collection is a _unsafe_ and _non-idempotent_ operation.
-It's not _idempotent_ because the identifier for the new resource is chosen by the server, so runing the same operation twice will generate two resources.
+It's not _idempotent_ because the identifier for the new resource is chosen by the server, so running the same operation twice will generate two resources.
 For this, we have the `POST` method.

 Typically, to create a document resource in a collection, the resource we operate into is the collection itself, so that the combination `POST` plus _collection_ works as a factory method.
 For the sake of simplicity, let's consider that `/articles` is the URI of the collection.